Doubt (2008 film): Production

 Production began on December 1, 2007.
-The film, which concentrates on a Bronx Catholic school, was filmed in various areas of the Bronx, including Parkchester, St. Anthony's Catholic School, and the College of Mount Saint Vincent, as well as Bedford-Stuyvesant, Brooklyn.
+The film, which is set in a Bronx Catholic school, was filmed in various areas of the Bronx, such as Parkchester, St. Anthony's Catholic School, and the 2nd floor chapel in the Founders Hall of College of Mount Saint Vincent, as well as Bedford-Stuyvesant, Brooklyn.

 The "garden" exterior scenes were shot at the historic Episcopal Church St. Luke in the Fields on Hudson Street in New York's Greenwich Village.
 The associated St. Luke's School was also heavily featured.

 The film is dedicated to Sister Margaret McEntee, a Sister of Charity who was Shanley's first-grade teacher and who served as a technical adviser for the movie, after whom Shanley modeled the character of Sister James.

-Viola Davis was cast instead of Audra McDonald, Sanaa Lathan, Taraji P. Henson, Sophie Okonedo and Adriane Lenox.
+Before Viola Davis was cast as Mrs. Miller, Audra McDonald, Sanaa Lathan, Taraji P. Henson, Sophie Okonedo and Adriane Lenox were all considered for the role.